How hard is JUST WALK?

 Can I bring my dog to walk or to the start and finish?

 Unfortunately, there are no dogs allowed at Goodwood Racecourse, the start and finish location, and some landowners also do not want dogs on their land so sadly no dogs are allowed on the event: however, there will be an exception for working dogs for the deaf or blind.
 Please do not bring your dogs and leave them in your car.
+Please let any supporters know that they are also unable to bring dogs along.

 How do I go about contacting the charity I am fundraising for?

-All charities will want to know that you are doing a fundraising event for them and it is good to make contact early on.
+All charities will want to know that you are doing one of our fundraising events for them and it is good to make contact early on.
 Now that you are signed up, get in touch with them; their contact details can be found on their website or in your local telephone directory.
 Tell them about JUST WALK and ask them for a fundraising pack which will include sponsor forms.
 If they wish to know more about the event, ask them to contact us directly and we will be happy to answer their questions.
 It is important to remember to send all of the money you have raised directly to the charity and not to us at Across the Divide.

 How much do I need to raise for my charity?